developingAlex/lakedisappointment/README.md

     ###
     ```

-1. the opposite of $addToSet is $pull, needed for removing products from the wishlist.
+1. The opposite of `$addToSet` is `$pull`, needed for removing products from the wishlist.

-    then to implement that functionality we basically copy and paste what we wrote for adding and then change the operator from $addToSet to $pull and change the http verb to delete:
+    To implement that functionality we basically copy and paste what we wrote for adding and then change the operator from `$addToSet` to `$pull` and change the http verb to `delete`:
     ```javascript
     router.delete('/wishlist/products/:productID', requireJWT, (req, res) => {
       const { productID } = req.params